 Although they share the name "twin," twin and twin XL mattresses are actually two different sizes.
 While a standard twin mattress measures 38 inches wide by 75 inches long and totals 2,850 square inches, a twin XL mattress measures 38 inches wide by 80 inches long, totaling 3,040 square inches.

-Twin mattresses are typically used in kids' rooms or smaller guest rooms, while twin XL mattresses are often found in college dorm rooms and smaller guest or master bedrooms.
+Twin mattresses are typically used in kids' rooms or smaller guest rooms, while twin XL mattresses are often found in college dorm rooms and smaller guest or primary bedrooms.
 Both twin and twin XL mattresses are very versatile, but twin XL uses can sometimes be more creative: Oftentimes, homeowners will place two twin XL mattresses on a king-sized bed frame; they add up to the same measurements as a king, but allow sleepers to choose their preferred mattress firmness.
 What's more, a twin XL mattress may be a better pick for tall people: Although 5 inches may not seem like a substantial amount of extra space, it can be much more comfortable for people who are 6 feet or taller.

 Twin mattresses have been a bedding staple for decades, but twin XL mattresses are relatively newer.
 It's believed that many colleges first introduced twin XL mattresses to give collegiate athletes roomier bedding.
 Since then, many people have adopted the roomier—but space-saving—option for their kids' beds at home, too.